rajaraodv/react-native-tutorial/6-react-native-tutorial-making-server-call.md

 # 3. Making Server Call
 In this module you'll learn about how to use `fetch` api to make external calls.

+In addition, you'll learn how React Native **states** work and how to use **TextInput, TouchableHighlight and ActivityIndicatorIOS** components.

+1. TextInput - This is similar to an Input field in a web application.
+2. TouchableHighlight - This is similar to a button.
+3. ActivityIndicatorIOS - This is similar to a busy spinner.

 ## fetch API
 React Native uses a library called `fetch` to make AJAX calls to the server. `fetch` library is similar to other AJAX libraries and is now supported out of the box in latest Chrome browsers.
 <img search-cmp-2>

-Specifically, you'll learn how React Native **states** work and also learn how to use TextInput, TouchableHighlight and ActivityIndicatorIOS.

-1. TextInput - This is similar to an Input field in a web application.
-2. TouchableHighlight - This is similar to a button.
-3. ActivityIndicatorIOS - This is similar to a busy spinner.

 #### States
 States in React components is simply a way to keep track of some data(think JSON or string) once that component is initialized.
 For example: In the below example, we need to keep track of `count` once the component is initialized.
 And everytime you want to change the component's data (may be to display something new), you simply update it's state by using `this.setState`.
 Then React automatically rerenders the component with the new data.